Read about our policy here or go straight to the single-tier pension policy papers.

 The government consults widely with pension industry professionals, pension scheme trustees, representative organisations, regulators and statutory bodies.

-The government launched a 12-week public consultation on State Pension reform on 4 April 2011 with the publication of ‘A state pension for the 21st century’.
+We launched a 12-week public consultation on State Pension reform on 4 April 2011 with the publication of ‘A state pension for the 21st century’.
 We published a summary of the responses in July 2011.

 Bills and legislation

 The Pensions Act 2011 put into law changes to State Pension age and other changes affecting state pensions.
 These include changes to the timetable for equalising men and women’s State Pension age and increasing the State Pension age to 66.
-This act also abolished contracting out into Defined Contribution Pensions.

 The Pensions Act 2008 started to simplify the State Pension system by consolidating the additional State Pension and removing rules about contracted-out rights.